-A common definition of grace in Christian circles is that, It is unmerited favour.
+A common definition of grace in Christian circles is that It is unmerited favour.
 Grace is favour that you cannot earn or could not afford.
 John 3:16 is an expression of grace.
-God knowing that we could not afford the debt we owed for our sin chose to take the case upon himself.
-In the Bible grace is manifest in two forms.
+God knows that we could not afford the debt we owed for our sin chose to take the case upon himself.
+In the Bible, grace is manifest in two forms.
 The Old Testament expresses it as Chen.
 In the New Testament is manifest as charis.

 Mercy is compassion or forgiveness usually shown to a weaker person by one who is in power or greater.

 Mercy is synonymous with: